danielfroz/tedis/README.md

 ## Motivation

 Currently using ioredis where memory leaks is causing me problems; needed a solution which was easy to use and reliable.
 Looking at nodejs clients, found this Tedis project...
 Typescript is a huge plus.
 So Tedis was a natural choice.
-However, testing Tedis found out that it has serious code issues ... parser and interfaces...
+However, testing Tedis found that the project also has serious code issues ... parser, interfaces, internals!
 Anyways... decided to change the code and keep this open for others to contribute.

 Optimized for production based on my own experience and usage.